till/easybib-cookbooks/pecl-manager/README.md

 #### Environment Variables

 There are several environment variables used to configure the init script.
-All of them are provided with a default setting - then first the JSON variables, then the variables from `envvar_file` are set.
+All of them are provided with a default setting, then the variables from `envvar_file` are set.
 You can therefore override all default variables with your custom settings.

 Default Variables: